Overview

 clients include their respective financial strength, reputation, execution, pricing, research and service.

-securities at nominal transaction charges.
-Schwab has also agreed to reimburse clients for exit fees
+at nominal transaction charges.
+Schwab has also agreed to reimburse clients for exit fees associated with

-associated with moving accounts to Schwab.
-The reimbursement is only available up to a certain
+moving accounts to Schwab.
+The reimbursement is only available up to a certain amount for the

-amount for the Firm’s clients over a twelve month period.
-Fees are reimbursed on a first-come-first-
+Firm’s clients over a twelve month period.
+Fees are reimbursed on a first-come-first-served basis so that

-obtain “best execution.”
-Clients may pay commissions that are higher than another qualified
+“best execution.”
+Clients may pay commissions that are higher than another qualified Financial

-Financial Institution might charge to effect the same transaction where Arkos Global Advisors
+Institution might charge to effect the same transaction where Arkos Global Advisors determines that the

-determines that the commissions are reasonable in relation to the value of the brokerage and research
+commissions are reasonable in relation to the value of the brokerage and research services received.
+In

-services received.
-In seeking best execution, the determinative factor is not the lowest possible cost, but
+seeking best execution, the determinative factor is not the lowest possible cost, but whether the transaction

 Transactions may be cleared through other broker-dealers with whom the Firm and its custodians have